Chintan-Patel-Games/Cosmic_Curation/README.md

 # 🌌 Cosmic Curation

 **Cosmic Curation** is a fast-paced Unity game built around the concept of **object pooling** for optimal performance.
-As a player, you must collect mysterious cosmic artifacts while dodging or destroying incoming space debris.
+As a player, you must collect mysterious cosmic artifacts while dodging or destroying incoming enemy spaceships.
 Designed as part of a modular systems training module, the project highlights memory-efficient spawning and reuse of game objects.

 ---